Patience Baffoe-Bonnie

-Patience Baffoe-Bonnie (Esq.) is a Ghanaian corrections and security expert who currently serves as the Director-General of the Ghana Prisons Service.
+Patience Baffoe-Bonnie is a Ghanaian corrections and security expert who currently serves as the Director-General of the Ghana Prisons Service.

 Early life and education

 Baffoe-Bonnie began her education at Nana Osae Djan Experimental Primary School in Nsawam and continued at Winneba Secondary School and Tema Secondary School.
 She earned a Bachelor of Arts degree in Sociology with Social Work from the University of Ghana, Legon and a Barrister-at-Law and Qualifying Certificate from the Ghana School of Law and was called to the bar in 2006.

 Career

 Baffoe-Bonnie joined the Ghana Prisons Service in 1987 as a junior officer with an Advanced Level Certificate.
 She was admitted into the Senior Officer Corps in 1994 after completing cadet training.
 On 6 February 2024, she was promoted to the rank of Deputy Director-General of Prisons.
 Throughout her career, she has served in a wide range of positions, including: